fiatjaf/sitio/README.md

 The `.js` files are small, they do not contain any external dependencies bundled with them, but only the code (or text) present on the source file for that page.
 All `node_modules` dependencies (as declared in `package.json`) will be bundled only once at `/bundle.js`, including the **wrapper**, the **helmet** and the **content** special modules.

-### How to use
+## How to use

 Install it with `npm install react-site` globally or locally in your site's directory.
-Then run it with `react-site build` (or `./node_modules/.bin/react-site build`). **react-site** treats your current directory to be the root of your site, and will save the built files under `./_site/`.
+Then run it with `react-site` (or `./node_modules/.bin/react-site`). **react-site** treats your current directory to be the root of your site, and will save the built files under `./_site/`.
 It expects you to have 4 special files/modules:

   - **helmet** (any file named with "head" or "helmet" will work here, try `helmet.js`)
     - this file should `require('react-helmet')` and export a _React component_ that will and return a Helmet.
     - this Helmet component will be used to render your website's static `<head>` and update it as the client navigates.
   - **content** (any file with "body", "content" or "main" in the name will work, try `content.js`)
     - this file should export _a React component_ that will draw the basic, static, site structure.
 Maybe you want a footer, a static header, whatever.
 You do it here.
-This will be rendered inside the first and only child of `<body>`, a `<div id="react-mount">`.
+This will be rendered inside `<body>` (`document.body`).
     - this file will receive some `this.props.children`, which you must embed somewhere, because that is where the specific content of each page will be.
     - this file also has the duty to include `/bundle.js`, the script that makes all the client-side things work.
 If you do not include this the website will be a pure static-HTML website of the 90's.
   - **wrapper** (any file that has "wrap" in its name, try `wrapperFactory.js` or `makeWrapper.js`):